Belarusian State Medical University: International cooperation

+Alumni

+Elena Buglova studied here and after assisting at Chernobyl following the accident in 1986 she rose to lead the IAEA's Division of Nuclear Security.

 Political repressions, sanctions

 On 21 June 2021, Siarhei Rubnikovich, Rector of the Belarusian State Medical University, was added to the EU-led list of people and organizations sanctioned in relation to human rights violations in Belarus.
 According to the official decision of the EU, "In his position as the Rector of the Belarusian State Medical University, whose appointment was approved by Alexander Lukashenka, Siarhei Rubnikovich is responsible for the decision of University administration to expel students for taking part in peaceful protests.
 The expulsion orders were taken following Lukashenka's call on 27 October 2020 for expelling from universities students taking part in protests and strikes."